rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 *Figure 12 (below): Example of a Related Materials in This Repository note in ASpace.*
 ![Figure 12: Example of a Related Materials in This Repository note](/05-DESCRIPTION/Images/Figure12.jpg "Figure 12: Example of a Related Materials in This Repository note")

-### 5.1.12 Related Collections in Other Repositories
+### 5.1.12 Related Collections in Other Institutions

 **DACS Chapter 6.4:**